 - 1.2.1 Environmental Justice.
 In keeping with the Plan for a Healthy LA, build a fair, just and prosperous city where everyone experiences the benefits of a sustainable future by correcting the long running disproportionate impact of environmental burdens faced by low income families and communities of color. - 1.2.2 Renewable Energy.
 Aggressively pursue renewable energy sources, transitioning away from fossil based sources of energy and toward 100% renewable energy sources. - 1.2.3 Local Water.
-Continue to lead in water conservation and smart water policy through improvements to per capita water use, watershed management, and wastewater and stormwater recycling, incorporating more ecological, systems-based approaches to water management. - 1.2.4 Clean and Healthy Buildings.
-Design, build and rebuild buildings using passive energy principals, advanced efficiency and safety measures, and on-site renewable energy. - 1.2.5 Housing and Development.
-In keeping with the Housing Element, create housing opportunities that enhance affordability, equity, livability, sustainability and resilience. - 1.2.6 Mobility.
+Continue to lead in water conservation and smart water policy through improvements to per capita water use, watershed management, and wastewater and stormwater recycling. - 1.2.4 Clean and Healthy Buildings.
+Design, build and rebuild buildings using passive energy principals, advanced efficiency measures, and on-site renewable energy.

+- 1.2.5 Housing and Development.
+In keeping with the Housing Element, put affordable housing within reach of every family and a roof over the head of every Angeleno by developing housing that is affordable, efficient and connected to transportation options. - 1.2.6 Mobility.
 In keeping with the Mobility Plan, build a comprehensive and integrated transportation network that changes how Angelenos get around and reduces car dependency. - 1.2.7 Zero Emissions Vehicles.
-In keeping with the Mobility Plan, work toward zero emissions transportation and goods movement and increase zero emissions infrastructure including charging. - 1.2.8 Industrial Emissions and Air Quality Monitoring.
+In keeping with the Mobility Plan, work toward zero emissions transportation and goods movement and increases zero emissions infrastructure including charging. - 1.2.8 Industrial Emissions and Air Quality Monitoring.
 In keeping with the Air Quality Element, ensure that every Angeleno can breathe clean, healthy air by addressing air pollution from all sources, with a particular emphasis on prioritizing the health and wellbeing of overburdened families and delivering environmental justice. - 1.2.9 Waste and Resource Recovery.
-Harvest waste as a resource, stimulate economic innovation, and create green jobs by improving and expanding existing systems of trash and recycling.

-- 1.2.10 Food Systems.
+Harvest waste as a resource, stimulate economic innovation, and create green jobs by improving and expanding existing systems of trash and recycling. - 1.2.10 Food Systems.
 In keeping with the Plan for a Healthy LA, ensure access to healthy, sustainable food in a changing climate, especially in communities already facing food access disparities. - 1.2.11 Urban Ecosystem and Resilience.
-In keeping with the Conservation and Open Space Elements, create a more temperate biodiverse city with more green space for people and habitats. - 1.2.12 Prosperity and Green Jobs.
+In keeping with the Conservation and Open Space Elements, create a more temperate biodiverse city with more green space for people and habitat. - 1.2.12 Prosperity and Green Jobs.
 Leverage investments in green infrastructure and systems to create inclusive economic opportunities for the city's workforce. - 1.2.13 Lead by Example.
 Leverage government owned properties and publicly-driven investments to realize broader climate change goals.

-GOAL 2: Emergency Response
+Goal 2: Emergency Response